egarbi/chef-cookbook-nagios/README.md

 Description
 ===========

-Installs and configures Nagios 3 for a server and for clients using Chef search capabilities.
+Installs and configures Nagios 3 for a server and using Chef search capabilities and PNP4Nagios

 Changes
 =======